 I’ve spoken to thousands of students and people just like you about the importance of positive adult role models in kids’ lives.
 I have several themed speeches that you may want to bring to your school or community group, but I love to prepare something unique to your school or group.
-I think it’s so important to start the conversation about kids’ value by talking with them, not at them.
+I think it’s so important to start the conversation about kids’ value by learning to listen to them, rather than talking at them.

-I have several themed speeches that you may want to bring to your school or community group, but I love to prepare something unique to your school or group.
+I have several themed speeches that you may want to bring to your school, church, or community group, but I love to prepare something unique to your school or group.
 I think it’s so important to start the conversation about kids’ value by talking with them, not at them.

-In this presentation, I get real with the kids about how hard school was for me.
-I talk about my divided home life and my drive to get attention no matter what – even if it meant I failed three grades.
+In this presentation, I get real with the kids about how hard school was for him.
+I discuss my divided home life and his drive to get attention no matter what – even if it meant failing threes grades.
 I was looking for someone to take me aside and tell me that I was important and loved.
 That story began when I met my mentor.
 He changed my life.
 I was heard.
-I was understood.
+SI was understood.
 I found a purpose beyond being a troublemaker.
 This story is their story.

 Speaking a message of hope to students in Anderson County.